 In past blogs I’ve mentioned my struggle with releasing control of my singleness, and lately God has certainly been testing my ability to let go.
 A couple weeks ago I met with my friend Kristin for tea.
 Right before speaking to her I had an uncomfortable conversation with the man who has my heart and I was telling her about it.
 After listening to me rant, Kristin said some very powerful words:

 “Brandy, the Lord is shaping you to become a virtuous woman who will be an amazing wife.
 Stop interfering with His work.”

 God used Kristin to speak right to my heart and convict me of something I needed to release.
 I went home that night and spent hours in prayer and confession asking God to take from me the thing I couldn’t release.
-My heart has gone through an emotional roller coaster over the last year and I have invested so much time, energy and emotion into something and I don’t want it to go away.
-I want it to flourish and grow.
-My controlling self wants to keep investing and keep pouring into it but I’ve realized that I don’t have the proper tools to nurture the growth it needs.
+My heart has gone through an emotional roller coaster over the last year and I have invested so much time, energy, and emotion into something and I haven’t been ready to let go.
+My controlling self wants to keep investing and pouring into it, but I’ve realized that I don’t have the proper tools to nurture the growth it needs.
 Only God does.